sshkhr/dlai-companion/docs/index.md

 ---
 title: "DeepLearning.AI Companion"
-description: "A website for detailed course notes, reviews, and detailed learning paths for the courses on DeepLearning.AI"
+description: "A companion website for DeepLearning.AI with detailed course notes, reviews, and learning paths"
 ---

 # About this website